 Sony is always in the ANC conversation, this time with the MDRZX110NC headphones

 Sony makes a lot of great stuff, so this next one should come as no surprise.
-Though again, they have a — let’s say unique method of naming their products.
+Though again, the company has a—let’s say—unique method of naming its products.
 The Sony MDRZX110NC Noise Cancelling headphones are of the on-ear variety, so the passive noise blocking is less prevalent here than the others on this list.
 Still, if you prefer on-ears to over-ears while traveling these are the best you can get.

 Not looking to spend too much?
 Then look to Monoprice as usual

 Monoprice knows a thing or two about keeping the price low, but that usually doesn’t result in bad products.
-On the contrary, they’re setting the bar for how expensive good products need to be.
-Their Hi-Fi Active noise cancelling headphones are the perfect example of this.
-They have plush padding that keeps the headphones comfortable for long listening sessions and their ANC microphones can reduce outside noise by 15dB.
+On the contrary, the company’s setting the bar for how expensive good products need to be.
+Its active noise cancelling headphones are the perfect example of this.
+They have plush padding that keeps the headphones comfortable for long listening sessions, and the noise cancelling microphones can reduce outside noise by 15dB.

 Monoprice Over-Ear Headphones

 On the other hand, if you prefer to give your low end an extra pump there’s also a bass boost option that can come in handy.
-These are wired (sorry Bluetooth fans), but on the bright side that allowed them to add in-line mic and playback controls without raising the price of the headphones significantly.
-But it’s not all rainbows and butterflies, one downside to these is the battery life.
-Usually, when a pair of headphones requires external batteries like AAA’s, you get rewarded for the inconvenience with crazy good battery life.
-But even though these take AAA batteries you’ll only get about 20 hours of constant playback so that’s something to keep in mind.
-You might need to travel with a spare pair of AAA batteries handy
+These are wired (sorry Bluetooth fans).
+One downside to these is the battery life.
+Usually, when a pair of headphones requires external batteries like AAAs, you get rewarded for the inconvenience with good battery life.
+But even though these take AAA batteries, you only get 20 hours of constant playback.

 You might like: Best Bluetooth headphones